Kinan Azmeh, clarinet

 Jean-Claude Picard is widely described as a communicative and engaging conductor by fellow artists, critics, and audiences alike.
 An appreciated collaborator, he regularly returns to many of the orchestras he has conducted so far on both sides of the Atlantic.

 In his native Canada, he conducts some of the finest orchestras, such as the Montréal Symphony Orchestra, Toronto Symphony Orchestra, Québec Symphony Orchestra, Symphony Nova Scotia, National Arts Centre Orchestra, Victoria Symphony, Les Grands Ballets Canadiens, and I Musici.
+Jean-Claude was also recently announced as the new Music Director of L’Orchestre symphonique de Trois-Rivières.

 In Europe and the United Kingdom, Jean-Claude enjoyed successful return visits to the Royal Scottish National Orchestra, Scottish Ballet, the Manchester Camerata, a critically acclaimed debut with the City of Birmingham Symphony Orchestra, the Zürich Tonhalle Orchestra, the Red Note Ensemble, the Porto Symphony Orchestra Casa da Música, the Leipzig Symphony Orchestra, the Pärnu City Orchestra, and will soon debut with the Geneva Chamber Orchestra and conduct at the prestigious Edinburgh International Festival.